Kode-Kun/Kode-Kun/README.md

 I'm Lui.
 I build stuff, and I occasionally break stuff.

-I love writing low-level code, such as operating systems, drivers, game engines, compilers, and embedded stuff.
+I love writing low-level code, such as operating systems, drivers, game engines, compilers, and embedded / IoT.

 I also love working on games, and I do some 3D modelling on occasion.